 9. Morley Candy Makers, Clinton Township, MI

-Self-guided, "Stop & Shop" tours are available at the chocolate factory of a company producing lip-smacking good sweets since 1875.
+Free self-guided "Stop & Shop" tours are available at the chocolate factory of a company producing lip-smacking good sweets since 1875.
 Follow a 100-foot observation walkway to watch confectioners hand make chocolate treats, then sample the goods before stocking up in the candy and gift shop.
-Tours are offered Monday through Friday (closed to tours from Labor Day through Halloween and on holidays) but depend on production schedules and advance reservations are required.
+Tours are offered Monday through Friday, but depend on production schedules and advance reservations are required.

 10. Sweet's Candy Company, Salt Lake City, UT

 Since 1892, Sweets has been producing a variety of sweets to make any sweet-tooth smile.
-The free, 40-minute tour is operated by appointment only, Mondays through Thursdays, 9 a.m. to 3:30 p.m., and gives a glimpse into the production of the family-owned company's 250+ candies.
-The tour lands you in a gift shop, of course, where you can bring some of the candies home.
+The free, 40-minute virtual tour is operated by appointment only, Mondays through Thursdays, 9 a.m. to 3:30 p.m., and gives a glimpse into the production of the family-owned company's 250+ candies. at the end of the tour, head to the gift shop, where you can bring some of the candies home.
+The factory plans to open a brand new Visitors Center this year, too.

 11. PEZ Candy, Orange, CT